How to Start Journaling for Self-Improvement

 - Hybrid: Mix structured sections with free space.

-For beginners, structured journaling works best because it gives direction — no blank-page overwhelm.
+For beginners, structured journaling works best because it gives direction.
+No blank-page overwhelm.

 Step 3: Set Up a Journaling Space and Time